davidbmx/memory-game/README.md

 # Memory Game

-This project is created for play my kids
+this project was created for my children to play

 ## Available Scripts